PolymerLabs/arcs/README.md

 #### Attaching a Debugger

-To attach a debugger, uncomment the `execArgv` `--inspect` configuration option.
+To attach a debugger, use the `--wdio-debug=true` flag and uncomment the `execArgv` `--inspect` configuration option.
-It's likely that you'll still want to have increased the `mochaTimeout` and to be running graphically, so those are in the example as well:

 ```
 arcs/shells> git diff test/wdio.conf.js